Collegiate secret societies in North America: Duke University

-For years, there were rumors of a "TS" on campus as a continuation of the Order of the Red Friars' original mission.
-Only recently has it come to light that "TS" stands for "Trident Society".
-This society keeps the strictest silence about its membership and mission except for two instances when its existence came to be known.
-The first, in the November 2007 edition of the Rival Magazine, explained its ideas.
-According to a "cryptic letter sealed with wax", the society is "rooted in ideals that stretch back to the university's founding".
-The letter continued: "Our founders recognized that similar institutions existed at other top universities (Skull and Bones at Yale, The Sevens at UVA, Quill and Dagger at Cornell) and saw a void to fill at Duke".
+For years, there were rumors of a secret society called "TS" on campus as a continuation of the Order of the Red Friars' original mission.
+Only recently has it come to light that "TS" stands for Trident Society.
+This society keeps the strictest silence about its membership and mission.
 As such, its members are not well-known on campus.
-They "do not join to gain fame" or recognition; that said, members of the society are or were Rhodes Scholars, commencement speakers, players for Coach Krzyzweski, Phi Beta Kappas, A.B. & B.N.
-Duke Scholars, and leaders of the most influential groups on campus.
 The secrecy around this group drove Samantha Lachman to investigate the society in 2013.
 Her subsequent article, "Trasked with Secrecy", revealed many of the secrets of the group.
 She discovered the names of several prominent members, that the red roses & white carnations sometimes found at the base of the James B. Duke statue on West Campus are their calling card, and even that they have uninhibited access to the Duke University Chapel for their Initiation Rites.

 Emory University

-Founded in 1836, Emory University is a prominent research institution in the city of Atlanta, GA.
-Emory has five secret societies, including the Paladin Society, D.V.S.
-Senior Honor Society, Ducemus, Speculum, and The Order of Ammon.
+Emory University in Atlanta, Georgia has five secret societies, including the Paladin Society, Ducemus, Speculum, and Order of Ammon.
 In 2021, Ducemus was accused of attempting to manipulate Emory's student government elections by a member of its legislature, which led to a trial presided by the student judicial council.
 The accusatory plaintiff claimed that members of the secret society, who allegedly held positions in student government and various student organizations, attempted to sway the elections in their favor and secure positions for their members.
 The student judicial council ruled in the plaintiff's favor and disqualified the allegedly Ducemus-backed candidates.

 Florida State University

-The Burning Spear Society is a secret society at Florida State University, founded in 1993.
-Burning Spear was founded on July 14, 1993, by three students initially to promote Charlie Ward's Heisman campaign.
-By August 1993, sixteen students joined together to charter this new organization, and within one year, seven additional students were initiated into membership.
+The Burning Spear Society is a secret society at Florida State University.
+Burning Spear was founded on July 14, 1993.
 Though not much is publicly available on the dealings of the organization, members often cite the provision of political, professional, and financial support of FSU community members and efforts that strengthen the university's traditions as two of their most basic ambitions.